NewryBenson/Binary-Kiwi-GA/README.md

 == Very brief instructions for usage ==

 Directory FW_inicalc:
+- In the main directory, make a directory called FW_inicalc
+- Compile FASTWIND elsewhere, then copy everything in the inicalc directory to FW_inicalc in the folder pyEA.
 - Tested with FASTWIND version: V10.3.1dev (not in repository).
-- Compile FW elsewhere, then copy everything in the inicalc directory to FW_inicalc in the folder pyEA.

 Running pyEA:
 - The input should be put in a directory 'input/runname/'